hoeferg/password-generator/README.md

 ## Description

 This project is meant to create a secure password for the user.
-I learned how to use for loops and how to create a variables.
+The user goes through the promps and then a random secure password is generated.
+The user can choose between capital letters, lowercase letters and special charaters.

 ## Installation